ocekico/torbuster/README.md

 make
 ```

-The compiled binary will be placed in the project root as `torbuster`.
+The compiled binary will be placed in the project build directory as `torbuster`.
+The binary will then be copied to `$(HOME)/.local/bin`.

 ---